Author Topic: [9/9] No Turrets No Cloaking (NTNC) Victory - Thoughts and Random Notes (Read 10860 times)

 I've played a lot of 9/9 games, some with AI handicap at +100%, and have been able to win most of those.
 The others went unfinished due to boredom or AI/RNG shenanigans.

-1, get MSDs, then sink every other point of knowledge into defenses.
+Here's the problem: Turrets are powerful, and they do everything.
+The last half dozen of those games were won with the same strategy: Get a single 'raiding' fleetship to mk 21, get MSDs, then sink every other point of knowledge into defenses.
 Nearly every capturable beyond the turret controllers becomes useless, and due to hacking quirks you can hack as many of those as you need.

 Using MSDs + fleetships, I would poke a line through the AI's tachyon sentinels to each of the spire archive planets, cloaky starship colony ships to them to capture them, beachhead onto the adjacent AI Core world, then beachhead the AI Homeworlds themselves.
-My only ships that would enter the AI homeworlds were Mobile Builders, Mk3 engineers, and turrets - usually just the HBC4 and Needler5's at that
+My only ships that would enter the AI homeworlds were Mobile Builders, Mk3 engineers, and turrets - usually just the HBC4 and Needler5's at that2.

 This process is powerful, reliable, foolproof, and exceedingly boring.
 Grinding tachyon sentinels took ~50% of the game time, and it's the same process for every single planet.
 Turning CSG's on means you need to capture half a dozen planets you wouldn't otherwise, and your reward is unlocks you never use (they just waste more metal than building turrets) and slightly larger waves attacking you.
 Without them, its a grind straight to the core worlds.